 Moving out

 If you or someone you know is in danger because of where they are living or staying, call the police.
-It is a matter for the police whether they take action.
 In an emergency, call 000.
-Get legal advice.

 Moving out is a big decision.
 It's a good idea to talk to someone you trust and think about what it will mean.
 As a guide, you can start making decisions about your future and how to live your life when you understand what the decision involves and its consequences.